css-materials/course-site/content/notes/dataviz/grammar-of-graphics/index.md

 * Faceting (facet)
 * Scale

-Before we explain each of them, let's review the code template shown in the reading for today, [Chapter 3](https://r4ds.had.co.nz/data-visualisation.html#data-visualisation) from the R for Data Science book:
+Before we explain each of them, let's review the code template shown in [Chapter 3](https://r4ds.had.co.nz/data-visualisation.html#data-visualisation) of "R for Data Science":

 ```r